MasahideMori-SimpleAppli/simple_3d/README.md

     - option: Map<String, dynamic>, Optional attributes that may be added for each app.
 However, only parameters that can be converted to JSON can be entered.

 ## Parameter Note
-If you use Sp3dObj to calculate a large number of atoms, consider using the is_particle flag and r(radius).
+If you use Sp3dObj to calculate a large number of atoms, consider using the isParticle flag and r(radius).
 Each atom has one vertex when calculated or saved, and you can draw a sphere using Util_Sp3dGeometry etc. only when drawing on the screen.
 (That is, create a new Sp3dObj when drawing).